rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 [^3]: `x/8xg` stands for: e(**x**)amine (**8**) he(**x**)adecimal (**g**)iant words (64-bit values).
 I recommend checking out [a reference](https://visualgdb.com/gdbreference/commands/x) to see other ways this command can be used.

-[^4]: In memory the length of the array is doubled (6 instead of 3) because each double value takes up two 32-bit "slots".
-TODO: factcheck this
+[^4]: In memory, the length of the array appears as twice what it really is (eg 6 instead of 3) because SMIs need to end with a 0 bit or they'll become a tagged pointer.
+If the length of an array was over 2<sup>31</sup>-1 we'd see a pointer to a double instead.

 [^5]: JavaScript floating-point numbers can only accurately represent integers up to 2<sup>53</sup>–1.
 You *can* have larger numbers, but they won't be accurate.
 [BigInts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) are a separate data type that doesn't have this issue - they can be infinitely big while still being accurate!
 Well, perhaps not infinitely big, but [in V8](https://v8.dev/features/bigint) their size can be [over a billion bits](https://stackoverflow.com/a/70537884/2251833), which would be about 128MiB of just a single number.